-The evidence for treating autism with cannabis is largely anecdotal – not many studies have been done on the topic, presumably due to children being the primary focus of the treatment (despite the success and media attention of treating children with epilepsy).
+The evidence for treating autism with cannabis is largely anecdotal – not many studies have been done on the topic, presumably due to children being the primary focus of the treatment.
 But some parents have spoken up about treating their children with cannabis; they find it calms anger, improves behavioral concerns, eases pain, and enables their kids to concentrate and interact.
 More advocates for this angle of research and treatment speak up every day.
 (Sources: Tech Times, Merry Jane)

 Yes – seriously!
 According to a study taking place in Israel (a leader in medical marijuana research, by the way), broken bones heal more quickly, and stronger, when CBD is administered during the healing process.

 The CBD enhances something called the “collagenous matrix,” which in turn encourages “new mineralization of bone tissue.”
 While these studies have taken place on rats, not humans, the results definitely deserve further investigation.
 (Source: HealthLine)

 If you suffer from eczema – which is an umbrella term for a number of conditions that result in dry, itchy skin, redness, blisters, and inflammation – you might be pleased to learn cannabis topicals can help alleviate the symptoms.
 Not only will an infused salve or balm relieve that centralized pain, it can also lessen inflammation, lower stress levels that could exacerbate outbreaks, and even calm the immune system whose over-activity may be causing your reaction.

 Cannabis can do all this, with none of the mental “high” for which it is known.
 Just remember: if a skin condition is your concern, avoid smoking your medicine, as this can do your skin more harm than good.
 (Source: Optiderma)